-Low Histamine Fish Recipe (Low Oxalate, Low Lectin, Low FODMAP, and Low Salicylate)
+Low Histamine Salmon Recipe (also Low Oxalate, Low Lectin, Low Salicylate, with Low FODMAP option)

-This herb encrusted low histamine fish recipe is sure to be a hit at your next get together.
+This herb encrusted low histamine salmon recipe is sure to be a hit at your next get together.
 And it fits perfectly into the low histamine diet.

 It’s elegant enough to serve to guests, but it’s so easy to make, you’ll likely want to add it to your weekly meals for the family, too.